RestComm/juju-charms/README.md

     juju expose juju-gui

 ### juju-quickstart option
-If you have juju-quickstart to deploy and connect to juju GUI use this one comment for current bootstrapped envrioment
+If you have juju-quickstart https://launchpad.net/juju-quickstart to deploy and connect to juju GUI use this one comment for current bootstrapped envrioment.
+See also: https://github.com/juju/cheatsheet

     juju-quickstart